 Are you ready to lose yourself in another world?
 Are you already a fan of The Golden Compass and Philip Pullman’s other books?
 Are you looking for a new show that you know won’t be canceled after one season?
-Then His Dark Materials, coming to HBO, with a stellar cast and novel concept, is the show for you.
+Then HBO’s His Dark Materials, with a stellar cast and novel concept, is the show for you.

 Here’s everything we know about His Dark Materials, including its release date on HBO and BBC, along with the plot, cast, and news about Season 2.

-HBO and BBC finally announced the official His Dark Materials release date on September 12 via a tweet.
-The series will debut on November 2, 2019.
-That’s a Monday, weirdly enough.
+HBO and BBC announced the official His Dark Materials release date on September 12, 2019 via a tweet.
+The series debuted on November 3, 2019 in the U.K. and November 4 in the U.S.

-In the United States, His Dark Materials will air on HBO, which is the international distributor.
-Over in the UK, it will air on the BBC.
+In the United States, His Dark Materials aired on HBO, which is the international distributor.
+Over in the U.K., it aired on the BBC.

 The official His Dark Materials trailer debuted at San Diego Comic-Con 2019 in July.